By Jane Searing, CPA

 What Should Employers Do?

-Following is an illustration of the decision employers must make before the first payroll of 2018:
+Following is an illustration of the decision employers must make regarding 2018 payroll:

 Facts: The value of the benefits is $100,000.
 The employer is a personal service corporation.
 The average employee is in the 25% marginal tax rate and employment taxes are 7.65% for both the employee and employer.